 This is a very exciting time for your son or daughter by choosing to attend Florida Gulf Coast University.
 As a part of the college experience, students are encouraged to become involved with co-curricular activities, which will help them to become increasingly acclimated to the campus environment.
 We know that you want your student to receive the best education possible here at FGCU and only a part of that education is received in the classroom.
 The other major part of your student’s education will take place through his/her involvement on campus.
 Greek Life at Florida Gulf Coast University provides an exciting environment that is focused on Scholarship, Leadership, Community Service, and Sisterhood/Brotherhood.

-For many parents, the thought of Greek Life brings to mind images from the movie “Animal House,” however this is not the reality for Greeks at FGCU.
-These men and women are committed to academics, community service, strengthening their leadership skills, and forming a campus network with other Greeks.
+For many parents, the thought of Greek Life brings to mind images from the movie “Animal House,” however this is not the norm or expectation for Greeks at FGCU.
+These men and women are committed to academics, service to others, strengthening leadership skills, and expanding their social networks.
 There is no faster way for your student to get connected to the campus than to go Greek.
-Students can often feel overwhelmed as a freshman on a new campus and that is why we allow students a semester to adjust to campus life before making the decision to join a Greek organization.

 This page is designed to help answer questions that a parent might have.
-If there is a question that is not answered here, do not hesitate to contact the Coordinator for Fraternity & Soroity Life at (239) 590-1299.
+If there is a question that is not answered here, do not hesitate to contact the Office of Student Involvement at (239) 590-7739.

 How will my student benefit from joining a fraternity or a sorority?